FIWARE/tutorials.Roles-Permissions/README.md

 -   The combination will be used to ensure only permitted users are able to access the `/price-change` resource.

-Further, advanced permission rules can be described using XACML - this is the subject of another tutorial.
+Further advanced permission rules can be described using XACML - this is the subject of another tutorial.

 It should be emphasized that permissions are always found bound to an application - abstract permissions do not exist on their own.
 The standard permission CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE)